Vancouver Island Communities

 Sooke

-Sooke is located just 60 minutes from Victoria’s, along the southwest coast of Vancouver Island.
-There are many things to do here as a tourist, you could hire a guide to go fishing, go surfing, hiking, whale watching, mountain biking, or bird watching here.
+Vancouver Island Communities, Sooke, Vancouver Island, BCSooke is located just 60 minutes from Victoria, along the southwest coast of Vancouver Island.
+There are many things to do here as a tourist; you could hire a guide to go fishing, go surfing, go hiking, whale watching, mountain biking, or bird watching.
 You could also just walk on our beautiful beaches for a great day of exploration.
 Read More….

 Sydney

-Sidney is located on southern Vancouver Island, on the Saanich Peninsula, the town is a beautiful little community.
+Sydney, Vancouver Island, BCSidney is located on southern Vancouver Island, on the Saanich Peninsula.
+The town is a beautiful little community.
 This busy little town is the business hub of the Saanich Peninsula.
-It was at one time, a small farming community.
+It was, at one time, a small farming community.
 The heavily wooded forests of the area’s early past created a logging and sawmill boom.
-The economy now runs on tourism and it is a tourist destination for sure, it is a friendly town with many great shops, restaurants, boutiques, and marinas.
+The economy now runs on tourism, and it is a tourist destination for sure.
+It is a friendly town with many great shops, restaurants, boutiques, and marinas.
 Read More….

 Tahsis

-Tahsis is located on the west coast of Vancouver Island, there is a good gravel road that runs from Gold River to Tahsis now, but when l was a boy, there was no road then and you either flew or took the Uchuck boat into town.
+Tahsis, Vancouver Island, BCTahsis is located on the west coast of Vancouver Island.
+There is a good gravel road that runs from Gold River to Tahsis now, but when I was a boy, there was no road then, and you either flew or took the Uchuck boat into town.
 The Tahsis Inlet and the surrounding Rugged Mountains are becoming well known for mountain climbing, hiking, caving, bird watching, and wildlife viewing.
-You should come out for a visit and don’t forget your camera.
+You should come out for a visit, and don’t forget your camera.
 Read More….

 Telegraph Cove

-Telegraph Cove’s first industry was a lumber mill and salmon saltery in the early 20th Century.
-It acquired its name in 1912 when the Superintendent of Telegraphs was looking for a north island community for the northern terminus of the telegraph line from Campbell River, this little Cove was perfect for the job and became known as Telegraph Cove.
+Vancouver Island Communities, Telegraph Cove, Vancouver Island, BCTelegraph Cove’s first industry was a lumber mill and salmon saltery in the early 20th Century.
+It acquired its name in 1912 when the Superintendent of Telegraphs was looking for a north island community for the northern terminus of the telegraph line from Campbell River; this little Cove was perfect for the job and became known as Telegraph Cove.
 Read More….

 Tofino

-Tofino is located on the west coast of Vancouver Island.
-The town is in the Clayoquot Sound area, this sound measures about 400,000 hectares in land and marine inlets.
+Tofino, Vancouver Island, BCTofino is located on the west coast of Vancouver Island.
+The town is in the Clayoquot Sound area, which measures about 400,000 hectares of land and marine inlets.
 The Nuu-chah-nulth First Peoples have made Clayoquot Sound their home for many thousands of years.
 The Village of Opitsaht on Meares Island has been continuously inhabited for at least the past 5,000 years.
 Read More….

 Ucluelet

-Ucluelet, about 80 km from Port Alberni, is located on the West Coast of Vancouver Island, at the westerly entrance of Barclay Sound, it is not a new settlement by any means.
-In 1899, there were about fifteen settlers living here.
+Ucluelet, Vancouver Island, BCUcluelet, about 80 km from Port Alberni, is located on the West Coast of Vancouver Island, at the westerly entrance of Barclay Sound.
+It is not a new settlement by any means.
+In 1899, about fifteen settlers were living here.
 The First Peoples have lived here continuously for at least the last 5000 years.
 Read More….

 Victoria

-Located on the southern tip of Vancouver Island, Victoria BC is one of the older cities in the Pacific Northwest and is the capital of B.C., Canada.
+Victoria, Vancouver Island, BCLocated on the southern tip of Vancouver Island, Victoria, BC, is one of the older cities in the Pacific Northwest and is the capital of British Columbia, Canada.
 World-renowned for its gardens, Victoria is often referred to as the garden city, a city of gardens, ocean vistas, and a mild year-round West Coast climate.
 Victoria and its surrounding communities are a mix of cityscapes, towns, and farmland.
 Read More….

 Winter Harbor

-Winter Harbor Village got its name from the merchant sailing ships of the 1700s.
+Vancouver Island Communities, Winter Harbour, Vancouver Island, BCWinter Harbour Village got its name from the merchant sailing ships of the 1700s.
 During the winter months, the cove was used for protection from storms.
-Winter Harbor is still very active along its waterfront.
-The commercial fleet still puts it to good use and it’s a destination for tourism and a put-in for small boats, kayaks, and a port for sailboats during the summer months.
+Winter Harbour is still very active along its waterfront.
+The commercial fleet still puts it to good use, and it’s a destination for tourism and a put-in for small boats, kayaks, and a port for sailboats during the summer months.
 Read More….

 Woss

-Woss is a pretty little village, more of a logging camp than a town though.
-It was built during the time of the train logging era and up until the end of 2017 was still using trains to haul logs.
-They shut that down in 2017 after there was a tragic accident involving a runaway-loaded log car, 3 workers lost their lives with others being seriously injured.
+Woss, Vancouver Island, BCWoss is a pretty little village, more of a logging camp than a town, though.
+It was built during the time of the train logging era, and up until the end of 2017 was still using trains to haul logs.
+They shut that down in 2017 after there was a tragic accident involving a runaway-loaded log car, 3 workers lost their lives, and others were seriously injured.
 One must wonder if this is what so quickly ended the train era.
 Read More….

 Youbou

-Youbou is located on the north shore of Cowichan Lake on Vancouver Island.
+Youbou, Vancouver Island, BCYoubou is located on the north shore of Cowichan Lake on Vancouver Island.
 The Lake is over 30 km long, and one of the largest bodies of freshwater on Vancouver Island.
-Formerly called Cottonwood, it was renamed Youbou in 1914 in honour of 2 of its employees, one was the general manager, a man named Mr. Yount, and Mr. Bouten, who was the president of the company.
+Formerly called Cottonwood, it was renamed Youbou in 1914 in honour of 2 of its employees, one of whom was the general manager, a man named Mr. Yount, and Mr. Bouten, who was the president of the company.
 It was built to house the mill employees.
 Read More….

 Zeballos

-Zeballos was a small, west coast fishing village until 1924, at this time a small gold vein was found.
+Vancouver Island Communities, Zeballos, Vancouver Island, BCZeballos was a small, west coast fishing village until 1924, when a small gold vein was found.
 It attracted prospectors from around the country.
-The vein proved to be very difficult to get at and after a number of years, the mine was abandoned.
-Then in 1934, a substantial gold vein was discovered by Albert Bird.
-Albert subsequently sold the claim to a Victoria mining company, which turned out to be a bad move on his part as this mine was soon producing between 30 and 40 ounces of gold per ton of ore.
+The vein proved to be very difficult to get at, and after several years, the mine was abandoned.
+Then, in 1934, a substantial gold vein was discovered by Albert Bird.
+Albert subsequently sold the claim to a Victoria mining company, which turned out to be a bad move on his part, as this mine was soon producing between 30 and 40 ounces of gold per ton of ore.
 Read More….

 Port Renfrew, on the west coast of Vancouver Island, photo by Bud Logan

-The Pacific storms that pound the west coast throughout the year and more so in the winter months are laden with moisture that must be dropped in order to rise up and over the Island mountains.
+The Pacific storms that pound the west coast throughout the year, and more so in the winter months, are laden with moisture that must be dropped to rise up and over the Island mountains.
 So the west coast receives much more rain than the east coast of the island.
 Truly a rainforest.
-The west coast is spotted with small islands, hot springs, and many large rivers that reach the sea there.
+The West Coast is dotted with small islands, hot springs, and many large rivers that reach the sea there.
 An incredibly beautiful place.
 A place of waterfalls and hidden lakes.
 Of mists and trees.
 A place of wonder.

 The southeastern shores of the island have the biggest centers, including two of BC’s biggest cities, Nanaimo and Victoria.
 There is much to offer in these communities, great accommodations, dining, shopping and many various outdoor adventures that are just waiting to take you on a journey of a lifetime.